HuanYuu/TFusion/README.md

 Download reference files and construct gene_stand file follow [reference/README_REF.md](https://github.com/HuanYuu/TargetFusion/blob/main/reference/README_REF.md)

 **step3**:
 Move or link 'Porechop/\*' to 'TargetFusion/Porechop' (OR modify porechop path in TargetFusion.py), see [Porechop/README_porechop.md](https://github.com/HuanYuu/TargetFusion/blob/main/Porechop/README_porechop.md)
+Mention: If you have multiplexed data, it is important to perform debarcoding before further analysis.
+This can be done by configuring the barcode ID and sequence in the **adapter.py** file of the Porechop software.
+By doing so, the software will be able to identify and remove the barcode sequences from the raw data, allowing for accurate downstream analysis.
+It is crucial to perform this step to ensure that the data is properly demultiplexed and attributed to the correct samples, avoiding any potential errors or misinterpretations in the analysis.

 **step4**:
 Prepare sample.list, target_region.bed, target.fusion.gene.list.